 This video follows the route of the ill-fated expedition led by Burke and Wills from Melbourne to the Gulf of Carpentaria

 In August 1860 Burke and Wills led an exploring expedition from Melbourne.
-Their aim was to be the first to cross the continent and reach the northern shores of Australia in the Gulf of Carpentaria.
+Their aim was to be the first to cross the continent to reach the sea in the Gulf of Carpentaria.

-The expedition was organised by a committee of the Royal Society of Victoria.
+A committee of the Royal Society of Victoria organised the expedition.
 The committee selected Robert O’Hara Burke as leader of the expedition, William Wills as meteorologist and surveyor and other scientists including Ludwig Becker who was an illustrator and artist.
-George Landells was chosen as second in command as he was an expert with camels, one of the means of transport used.
+They also chose George Landells as second in command due to his experience with camels, one of the means of transport used.
 John King and four Muslim cameleers were also included in the expedition of 20 men.

-From Melbourne the expedition headed for Swan Hill, where Burke sacked some of the men and replaced them with others, one of which was Charlie Gray.
+From Melbourne the expedition headed for Swan Hill, where Burke sacked some of the men and replaced them with others, one of whom was Charlie Gray.

 Finally the expedition reached Menindee, where the party rested for awhile.
-By now Burke and Landells had fallen out over the handling of the camels so Burke sacked him and chose Wills as his second in command.
-Burke was now in a hurry to reach the Gulf, so he divided the party, leaving one group at Menindee under the direction of William Wright, who was familiar with the area.
+By now Burke and Landells had fallen out over the handling of the camels so Burke sacked him.
+He chose Wills as his second in command.
+Burke, now in a hurry to reach the Gulf, divided the party, leaving one group at Menindee under the direction of William Wright, who was familiar with the area.

 In October, Burke took a group of seven men and headed for Cooper Creek.
 They set up camp in the vicinity of an ancient coolibah tree, beside the Creek.
-Once again Burke was in a hurry to reach the Gulf even though it was already December and the wet season would already have started in the top end.
+Once again Burke was in a hurry to reach the Gulf.
+But this was December and the most difficult time of the year to attempt to cross the continent.

 Now it was time to turn back to Cooper Creek, but Charlie Gray died along the way.
-The men at the depot couldn’t wait any longer, and leaving a cache and the message, ‘DIG’, carved into the tree, left Cooper Creek and headed south.
+The men at the depot couldn’t wait any longer.
+They buried a cache and the message, ‘DIG’, carved into a tree, and left Cooper Creek to head south.

-Burke and Wills perished at Cooper Creek, while King was taken in by aborigines and was rescued by the search party that came looking for the ill-fated expedition.
+Burke and Wills perished at Cooper Creek, while local aborigines looked after John King.
+A search party that came looking for the ill-fated expedition found him there.

-150 years later, Vic Widman of Great Divide Tours led another group of travellers following a similar route from Melbourne, via Swan Hill, Mungo National Park, Menindee, Mutawintji National Park, Cooper Creek, Innamincka and Birdsville.
+150 years later, Vic Widman of Great Divide Tours led another group of travellers to follow a similar route.
+From Melbourne they travelled via Swan Hill, Mungo National Park, Menindee, Mutawintji National Park, Cooper Creek, to Innamincka and Birdsville.

-This video follows the group of adventurers and includes much of the historical information of the Burke and Wills expedition to the Gulf of Carpentaria.
+This video follows the group of adventurers.
+It includes much of the historical information of the Burke and Wills expedition to the Gulf of Carpentaria.